Flat-panel display: Liquid-crystal display (LCD)

 Field-effect LCDs are lightweight, compact, portable, cheap, more reliable, and easier on the eyes than CRT screens.
 LCD screens use a thin layer of liquid crystal, a liquid that exhibits crystalline properties.
 It is sandwiched between two glass plates carrying transparent electrodes.
 Two polarizing films are placed at each side of the LCD.
 By generating a controlled electric field between electrodes, various segments or pixels of the liquid crystal can be activated, causing changes in their polarizing properties.
-These polarizing properties depend on the alignment of the liquid-crystal layer and the specific field-effect used, being either Twisted Nematic (TN), In-Plane Switching (IPS) or Vertical Alignment (VA).
+These polarizing properties depend on the alignment of the liquid-crystal layer and the specific field-effect used, being either twisted nematic (TN), in-plane switching (IPS) or vertical alignment (VA).
 Color is produced by applying appropriate color filters (red, green and blue) to the individual subpixels.
-LCD displays are used in various electronics like watches, calculators, mobile phones, TVs, computer monitors and laptops screens etc.
+LC displays are used in various electronics like watches, calculators, mobile phones, TVs, computer monitors and laptops screens etc.